MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/developer/bot-escalate-end-conversation.md

 ---
-title: "Integrate a bot with Omni-channel Engagement Hub| Microsoft Docs"
+title: "Enable a bot to escalate and end conversation| Microsoft Docs"
 description: "Read how a bot in Omni-channel Engagement Hub can be used to escalate a conversation to a human agent."
 keywords: ""
 ms.date: 04/30/2019